Gregor-Gottschewski/Modern-Dialog-Windows/src/main/resources/com/gregorgott/mdialogwindows/images/README.md

 ## Icons

-Here are all icons used in [Word Guesser](https://github.com/GregorGott/Word-Guesser) saved.
+Here are all icons used in [Modern-Dialog-Windows](https://github.com/GregorGott/Modern-Dialog-Windows) saved.
 The icons are not created, but modified by me.
 Please note therefore the attached license.

 #### Thanks to [material-design-icons](https://github.com/google/material-design-icons) by [Google](https://github.com/google).